jssteinberg/some-makeup/src/routes/style/info/fix.md

 }
 ```

-The problem with this approach is how inheriting `box-sizing` values can cause cut and overflown content.
-Inheritance of `box-sizing` by default is just less safe for layouts, and it can be considered less intuitive.
+The problem with this approach is how the inheritance of `box-sizing` by default is just less safe for layouts, and it can be considered less intuitive as `border-box` has become the norm. *This is [also discussed here in regards to CSS Remedy](https://github.com/jensimmons/cssremedy/issues/4#issuecomment-1146659677).*

 </Details>